arr-ai/arrai/docs/docs/std/encoding.md

 For details of how Arr.ai encodes XML, see [Encoding](#Encoding) below.

-For details of the limitations of XML encodeing, see [Limitations](#Limitations) below.
+For details of the limitations of XML encoding, see [Limitations](#Limitations) below.

 Usage: